williamcpierce/lims-demo/docs/usage.rst

 ^^^^^^^^^^^^
 This view is where samples are registered, and allows for searching and filtering of the samples (by type) while browsing.
-Click on a sample ID to see all the available fields for that sample, as only a subset are shown in the main table.
+Click on a sample ID to see all the available fields for that sample, as only a subset is shown in the main table.

-To register a new sample, click the green + icon in the top right, select a sample type, and then click "Save and Continue Editing" to load the additional fields from the type definition.
+To register a new sample, click the green + icon on the top right, select a sample type, and then click "Save and Continue Editing" to load the additional fields from the type definition.
 Samples IDs are automatically assigned by combining the type prefix with the primary key of that sample in the sample database table, to ensure uniqueness.